dapr/dapr/charts/actions-operator/README.md

 ## Installing the Chart

-Actions' Helm chart is hosted in an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), which does not yet support anonymous access to charts therein.
-Until this is resolved, adding the Helm repository from which Actions can be installed requires use of a shared set of read-only credentials.
+Dapr' Helm chart is hosted in an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), which does not yet support anonymous access to charts therein.
+Until this is resolved, adding the Helm repository from which Dapr can be installed requires use of a shared set of read-only credentials.

 Make sure helm is initialized in your running kubernetes cluster.